JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 Gary Hampar on the foundation's investment approach: "Investing in education has a long-term, transformative impact not only on the individual but also on our country.
 Armenia's greatest resource is the intelligence of its people.
 This educational movement has clear goals: it expands the minds of kids, enables them to thrive, and creates jobs for our economy."

-Lysa Grigorian on alignment with founders' values: "My grandparents always valued education and would be thrilled that this is an education program that is inspirational and impacts the development of the youth in the country.
-The TUMO educational program emphasizes creative freedom while teaching Armenian youth practical, timely and marketable skills."
+Lysa Grigorian on alignment with founders' values: "My grandparents always valued education and would be thrilled that this is an education programme that is inspirational and impacts the development of the youth in the country.
+The TUMO educational programme emphasises creative freedom while teaching Armenian youth practical, timely and marketable skills."

 Application Process & Timeline